bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-15-newsletter.md

   the XOR operation itself, or use the configuration setting `-persistmempoolv1` to request saving in the unobfuscated format.
-  Note, the backward-compatibility configuration setting is planned to be removed in a future release.
+  Note, the backward-compatibility configuration setting is planned to be removed in a future release. {% assign timestamp="55:33" %}

 - [LDK #2715][] allows a node to optionally accept a smaller value [HTLC][topic htlc] than is supposed to be delivered.
 This is useful